-We started by exporting a list of Virtual Machines from each vCenter, from that we identified the service it was running and the service owner or business owner.
-The biggest surprise here was the amount of servers deployed by, or for, people who had left the organisation.
+We started by exporting a list of Virtual Machines from each vCenter, from that we identified the service it was running and the service owner or a business owner.
+The biggest surprise here was the number of servers deployed by, or for, people who had left the organisation.
 These servers were still being hosted, maintained, patched, but no longer needed.
 We were able to decommission more workloads than expected due to years of VM sprawl.
-Whilst VMware Cloud on AWS isn’t directly responsible for this the project forced us to evaluate each server we hosted.
-For remaining workloads we put together a migration flow which identified the following criteria:
+While VMware Cloud on AWS isn’t directly responsible for this, the project forced us to evaluate each server we hosted.
+For remaining workloads, we put together a migration flow which identified the following criteria:

-- CPU, RAM, storage requirements: identified a baseline to automatically accept and then anything above our baseline would require a manual check.
+- CPU, RAM, storage requirements: specified a baseline to automatically accept and then anything above our baseline would require a manual check.

 - Network dependencies: is there a large amount of data in transit, is IP retention required, is the VLAN stretched using Hybrid Cloud Extension (HCX), load balancer requirements.